 Before getting a personal loan, your loan purposes should be clear.
 The purpose of your loan is important in managing it and making sure that the money you borrowed will be used as planned.
 After all, having all that cash on hand can be very tempting and might lure you to spend on unnecessary things.

 If you’re borrowing money for a home renovation, then you should already have estimated the total costs, including miscellaneous expenses.
-If you’re getting a personal loan for a new vehicle, also consider your capacity to pay for daily vehicle maintenance aside from your monthly loan repayments.
+Getting a personal loan for a new vehicle?
+Also consider your capacity to pay for daily vehicle maintenance aside from your monthly loan repayments.
 This way, you won’t need to take out another loan when you suddenly realize that your loan is not enough to cover all expenses.

 Education is an important investment, whether it’s pursuing higher studies for your career advancement or funding your children’s college education to secure their future.